gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_Create_ORG_02_set_up_DAO.jpg)

-The DAO page will open after its creation.
+The DAO tab will open after its creation.

 ### __Overview of the DAO__